sebastiantf/yield-nft/README.md

-# NFTProject
+# YieldNFT
 ### Passive income from NFTs as collateral
 > https://devfolio.co/submissions/nftproject-d942
 ## Introduction

-*NFTProject* is a peer-to-peer marketplace that allows generating yield from idle NFTs.
+*YieldNFT* is a peer-to-peer marketplace that allows generating yield from idle NFTs.
 Holders can put up their NFTs as collateral and lenders with access to liquidity can offer capital against these collateral NFTs.
 The capital thus raised will be used in promising (automated) yield generation strategies across DeFi.
 The yield thus generated will be distributed between the participants.

 ## Why